 CSC 401 Software Engineering (3CH): This course aims to introduce the theoretical concepts and methodologies of software engineering to students.
-In particular, this course concerns with software engineering concept, software processes including process models, process activities, process improvement and coping with changes, agile software development and agile methods, requirement engineering, system modelling, implementation, testing and evolution.
-The course aims to deliver a comprehensive and complete theoretical framework of software development activities and design essentials to students.
-By the end of course, student will submit a project that addresses the concepts, methods and techniques learnt during the course to tackle certain real life problem.
-The project is a group project maximum of two students.
+Students will gain a deep understanding of software processes, including process models, process activities, process improvement, and the challenges of coping with changing requirements The course also covers agile software development and agile methods, requirement engineering, system modelling, implementation, testing and evolution.
+Throughout the course, students will learn to use various diagramming techniques in Unified Modeling Language (UML) to design the artifacts needed for software development.
+They will work collaboratively on a group-based project that applies the concepts, methods, and techniques learned throughout the course to model a real-world problem.